-The Michigan Amateur Hockey Association (MAHA) is pleased to announce their new Directors of Disabled Hockey, Marie Sly and Louis Lombardo.
+The Michigan Amateur Hockey Association (MAHA) is pleased to announce their new Director of Disabled Hockey, Marie Sly.

 Marie Sly is the Executive Director of the West Michigan Special Hockey Association (WMSHA) as well as the Vice President of the Board of Directors for WMSHA.
 In addition, she serves on the Board of Directors for Autism Support of Kent County.
 In her time with WMSHA, she has helped to grow the association from 15 athletes to nearly 60.
 In addition to the day-to-day operations of WMSHA, Marie handles all registration and social media, as well as serving as an on-ice coach.
 In summer 2016, Marie partnered with Evan Rankin of the Toledo Walleye and Professional Hockey Academy to host the first ever Michigan Special Hockey Fantasy Camp.
 With support from the Detroit Red Wings, they gave over 25 special needs athletes a chance to play alongside of their heroes and get direction from Red Wings Head Coach, Jeff Blashill.

 Marie has also been appointed the Michigan representative for USA Hockey’s Disabled Section and will represent Michigan and MAHA at all USA Hockey meeting.